sillsdev/ptx2pdf/docs/dev/Milestones.md

 supported for `\qt-s |Jesus\*` as well?

 Approach 4 is a compromise, leaving the automatic (default) parameter unspecified, by specifying others.
+Approach 5 is like 4, but without the `ms:` prefix.

 The ordering issue can be dealt with by defining the 'cannonical order' as being the order of attributes within the stylesheet.
-This however leaves user-defined additional attributes in an undefined random order.
-Hopefully, however, a user who wishes to defined their own attributes and used them for styling is also capable of supplying their own ```\Attributes``` list in the stylesheet, and so this should not be an issue if documented.
+This however leaves user-defined additional attributes in  undefined random order (or skipped entirely).
+Hopefully, however, a user who wishes to define their own attributes and use them for styling is also capable of supplying their own ```\Attributes``` list in the stylesheet, and so this should not be an issue if documented.

+Implementing ANY of this will need some additoinal parsing steps.

 However, in all of this, it is assumed to be incorrect to apply the (unique) id fields to such a list.